tdwg/bdq/tg2/_review/docs/supplement/index.md

 These conventions for forming Test labels are simply a convention, and neither the Evaluations nor the Abstract Information Element Labels are a formal controlled vocabulary with a namespace (unlike the terms in `bdqval:` and the other supporting vocablularies in BDQ).

-The tables below list the terms used for the Test `Types` and the Evaluation terms, with an example for each, along with the few `Abstract
+The tables below list the terms used for the Test `Types`, the `Abstract Information Element` Labels, and the Evaluation terms, with an example for each.
-Information Element Labels`.

 | Label  | Definition  | Example  |
 |--------|-------------|----------|